Psingh12354/Internship_Notes_Cog/README.md

 - hdfs dfs -ls / # dfs stands for distributed file system
 - hadoop use local storage in intermediate processes because hdfs create replicatin while local storage doesn't
 - load data inpath command is use to load data into hive table.
 'LOCAL' signifies that the input file is on the local file system.
 If 'LOCAL' is omitted then it looks for the file in HDFS. **load data inpath '/directory-path/file. csv' into mytable;** and **load data local inpath '/local-directory-path/file into mytable;**
+- ETL stands for Extract, Transform and Load.
+The ETL process typically extracts data from the source / transactional systems, transforms it to fit the model of data warehouse and finally loads it to the data warehouse.

 Data classified in three types
 - **Structured-:**  RDBMS(dates, phone no)